larbi01/PFA_Luxe_Drive/README.txt

 Simple users can access the home page, cars page, and checkout form.
 Admins can add, delete, or modify cars in the database.

+Please import the database location_voiture, lunch XAMPP or WAMPServer to launch your localhost.

 __init__.py sets up various configurations for the application.
 It sets up the path for storing images, connects to a MySQL database, sets up SQLAlchemy for database management.
 It also sets up a Login Manager for user authentication.

 There are four classes defined in models.py: Login, Car, Contract, and Payment, each with its own methods for connecting to the location_voiture database.